customerio/customerio-android/README.md

 ### Sample Apps

-For examples of how to integrate and use the SDK, check out our sample apps in [`samples`](samples) directory.
+To see how the SDK can be integrated and used in Android projects, check out our sample apps in [`samples`](samples) folder.
 These examples include:

 - [`java_layout`](samples/java_layout)
 - [`kotlin_compose`](samples/kotlin_compose)